-Since the asymptotic vertices do not describe processes depicted in Figure~\ref{fig:trivial} it follows from Eq.~\eqref{eq:first_order_general} that the contributions to $S_\rmod^{[1]}(g)$ coming from these processes coincide with the corresponding contributions to $S^{[1]}(g)$.
+Since the asymptotic vertices do not describe processes depicted in Figure~\ref{fig:trivial} it follows from Eq.~\eqref{eq:first_order_general} that the contributions to $S_\rmod^{[1]}(\eta,g)$ coming from these processes coincide with the corresponding contributions to the standard Bogoliubov S-matrix $S^{[1]}(g)$.
 The amplitudes have the following form

-We remind the reader that the momenta of the incoming and outgoing particles are always on-shell and by the assumptions the support of the functions denoted above by $f$ is compact.
+We remind the reader that the momenta of the incoming and outgoing particles are always on-shell and by the assumption the support of any of the functions denoted above by $f$ is compact.
 Using the above facts it is easy to see that in each of the cases the argument of $\F{g}_\epsilon$ is contained in the complement of some open ball centered at the origin in $\R^4$ whose radius does not depend on the momenta of outgoing particles.
 Since $\F{g}_\epsilon(q)=\frac{1}{\epsilon^4} \F{g}\left(\frac{q}{\epsilon}\right)$, $g\in\cS(\R^4)$, we have

 for any $M\in\N_+$.
 Consequently, the $L^2$ norm of all of above wave functions behave like $O(\epsilon^M)$ for any $M\in\N_+$ and vanishes in the adiabatic limit.